sanity-io/webhook-toolkit/README.md

 Note that the functions `requireSignedRequest`, `assertValidRequest` and `isValidRequest` all require that the request object should have a text `body` property.
 E.g. if you're using Express.js or Connect, make sure you have a [Text body-parser](https://github.com/expressjs/body-parser#bodyparsertextoptions) middleware registered for the route (with `{type: 'application/json'}`).

-(An earlier version of this library supported that the request body had a JSON `body` property.
-This is still supported for backwards compatibility, but is not recommended since it can cause signature errors on certain payloads.)

 ### Functions